jmpotter97/4YP_PiCom/README.md

 The data manipulation is done in Python, and the actual control of the GPIO Pins is done using C, as pin value transition and code execution speeds are much higher.
 The main Receiver and Transmitter files are PiComRx_5_DAC.py and PiComTx_5_DAC.py (and the executables PiTransmit_3 and PiReceive based on C code of the .c files with the same names).

-The project can be implemented by running the command "git clone https://github.com/CamEadie/4YP_PiCom.git" to download all of the relevant files on each of two Raspberry Pis, and then setting up the hardware and naming the Raspberry Pis (or altering the code) as directed in the report (also in the git folder).
+The project can be implemented by running the command "git clone https://github.com/jmpotter97/4YP_PiCom.git" to download all of the relevant files on each of two Raspberry Pis, and then setting up the hardware and naming the Raspberry Pis (or altering the code) as directed in the report (also in the git folder).
 The final submitted report is found at Report/Drafts/1_4YP_PiCom_Final_Report.pdf).

+# J. Potter, based on work by C. Eadie